Yarn Ball Knots and Faster Computations: Introduction

-The above conclusion is naive, for Theorems~\ref{Thm:FiniteType2} and~\ref{Thm:FiniteTypeD} give only one sided bounds.
-The actual complexities $C_\zeta(2D,n)$ for some specific though ``special'' finite type $\zeta$'s, such as the coefficients of the Alexander polynomial, are known to be much smaller.
-Even for generic $\zeta$'s, in a later publication~\cite{BBHS} we plan to improve the bounds in both theorems by substantial amounts.
-Yet we believe that our naive conclusion remains valid, at least in the form ``most finite type invariants are C3D''.
+The results of Theorems~\ref{Thm:FiniteType2} and~\ref{Thm:FiniteTypeD} naively suggest that finite type invariants are also C3D, but the theorems only give one sided bounds.
+Yet, we believe that our naive conclusion remains valid, at least in the form ``most finite type invariants are C3D''.

-The opinion we present in this paper is that in general knot invariants should be \textit{C3D}; knots are three-dimensional and the best way to understand a knot should be three-dimensionally.
+The opinion in this paper is that in general knot invariants should be \textit{C3D}.
 Unfortunately, as of the time this paper is written, very few knot invariants are known to be \textit{C3D}.
 Are the Alexander, Jones, or HOMFLY-PT polynomials \textit{C3D}?
 Why or why not?
 Are the Reshetikhin-Turaev invariants \textit{C3D}?
 Are knot homologies \textit{C3D}?
 While we seem to have a weak understanding of these fundamental invariants from a 3D perspective, this is cause for optimism; there is still much work to be done.